rmsk2/rustpwman/README.md

 # Configuration or the functionality of the `cfg` command

-Rustpwman uses a TOML config file for setting the default security level for newly generated passwords, the default password generator, the default PBKDF and a CLI command which can be used to retrieve the contents of the clipboard.
+Rustpwman uses a TOML config file for setting the default security level for newly generated passwords, the default password generator, the default PBKDF, a CLI command which can be used to retrieve the contents of the clipboard and a CLI command which can be used to set the contents of the clipboard.
 The most convenient way to edit the config file is to use the `rustpwman cfg` command which will open a window similar to this one

 ![](/scrshot_cfg.png?raw=true "Screenshot of rustpwman cfg")